[Return to homepage]

 Network of Partner Monasteries and Nunneries

-In India, Gompa's online services are available from the partner monasteries and nunneries at Dehradun, Bylakuppe, Hunsur, Mundgod, Himachal Pradesh, Odisha, West Bengal, Sikkim and Ladakh, and in Nepal, in the Kathmandu valley, Lapchi, Nubri and at Namo Buddha.
+In India, Gompa's online services are available from the partner monasteries and nunneries at Dehradun, Bylakuppe, Hunsur, Mundgod, Himachal Pradesh, Odisha, Bodhgaya, West Bengal, Sikkim and Ladakh, and in Nepal, in the Kathmandu valley, and at Lumbini, Lapchi, Nubri and Namo Buddha.
 Online services from further partners in India and Nepal are continuously being added.
 [Select here to see current partner monasteries and nunneries]

 The Gompa head office is at Dehradun (North India) with webcast hubs also at Mundgod (South India) and Kathmandu (Nepal).